 Social Media and Crisis Management

 Once people learn that a crisis situation is unfolding, the emergency management work has just begun.
-In the past, people had to rely upon general emergency plans or intuition to respond to a crisis because newspapers and telephone calls couldn’t provide instant updates.
+Traditionally, people followed general emergency plans or intuition to respond to crises since newspapers and telephone couldn’t provide instant updates.
 Now that we have Facebook, Twitter, and other forms of social media, however, employees and nearby citizens can receive real-time updates about what’s going on and what they should do during every stage of a crisis.

 That presents a unique challenge and opportunity for organizations to properly manage crises while they are happening by providing helpful, timely and comprehensible information via social media.
-When using social media during a crisis, keep the following factors in mind:
+When using social media for crisis management, keep the following factors in mind:

 Using Social Media to Manage a Critical Event

-- Use the proper tone.
 How the messages are phrased is just as important as what the messages say.
 Social media communication tends to be less formal than more traditional communication channels like press releases and radio announcements.
 “However, in the wake of a crisis, it’s easy for informality to be mistaken as insensitivity,” reports a white paper by Tech Affect.
-Ensure your approach to social media messaging reflects the levels sensitivity, importance, and concern associated with the critical event.
+Ensure your approach to social media crisis management reflects the levels of sensitivity, importance, and concern associated with the event.
 Remember that people outside your usual sphere of influence may come in contact with the information.

-- Recognize that social media is a two-way street.
-Gone are the days when the public received information and couldn’t respond to it except maybe over coffee with a neighbor.
+Gone are the days when the public received information and couldn’t respond except maybe over coffee with a neighbor.
 Now people can react, like, comment, share, tweet, and repost to their numerous followers on social media.
-Before sending a message via social media, think of all the ways viewers might respond.
+Before sending a crisis management message via social media, think of all the ways viewers might respond.
 The key thing to remember is that people will respond.
 That’s why during a crisis, you must monitor company social media sites for questions and comments and ensure you respond in a timely and appropriate manner.
 Doing so can help rein in the effects of the crisis and maintain trust with stakeholders.
 Also, people not yet involved with your organization will come across the exchanges and be either impressed—or unimpressed—with how well you respond to people’s concerns.